w3c/wot-security/wot-security-metadata.md

 there might be different formats for how tokens are encoded.
 This tag indicates how the data for a scheme is encoded.
 Valid values depend on the scheme.

-For the `"token"` scheme, the value is one of
+For the `token` scheme, the value is one of
-- `"jwt"`: JSON Web Token
+- `jwt`: JSON Web Token

 **Note:** The format tag is only used in one place for now and when used currently only has one legal value.
 This is a temporary situation and we expect `format`